-This post is designed to give you a good sense of how long it would take to build your app.
+Being a leading app developers in Chicago we will help you to estimate how long it would take to build your app.
 With that information, you’ll then be able to determine cost estimates, project development timelines, and an anticipated launch date.

 1. Let’s Start with the Magic Table